Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

 Since the model is reasonably large, G16 maynot be the ideal choice for full QM optimization.
 I will be using QM/xTB method implemented in Orca-6.1 for the geometry optimization.

+Just so you know, we can now run QM/xTB in Gaussian using the method proposed by Dr. Tian Lu.
+See https://github.com/Jyothishjoy/Gaussian_xTB for installation instructions and sample input files.

 **Step-I:**
 Fix CA, CB, and HB atoms and run modredundant optimization to relax added cap H atoms.
 CA refers to the C atom that directly connects to the newly added cap HA.
 CB refers to the C atom that connects to the CA atom.
 HB refers to the H atoms already attached to the CA, which are not the newly added cap HA atoms.